Effective Date: August 03, 2021

 a.
 The Administrator leads the Agency and is accountable to the President for all aspects of the Agency's mission, including establishing and articulating the Agency's vision and strategic priorities and ensuring successful implementation of supporting policies, programs, and performance assessments.
 The Administrator performs all necessary functions to govern NASA operations and exercises the powers vested in NASA by law.

 c.
 MDAAs are responsible for Programmatic Authority in managing programs and projects within their Mission Directorate.
-They establish directorate policies applicable to programs, projects, and supporting elements; support the Agency’s strategic acquisition process; initiate new programs and projects; recommend assignment of programs and Category 1 projects to Centers; assign Category 2 and 3 projects to Centers; serve as the KDP Decision Authority for Category 2 and 3 projects; are responsible for all program-level requirements; establish program and project budgets; approve Formulation Agreements and Program and Project Plans; oversee program and project performance via the DPMC; report on program and project progress including deviations in performance (e.g., cost, schedule, technical, and risk) that could impact Agency commitments and performance goals with external organizations and stakeholders to Agency forums; and approve launch readiness.
-The MDAAs may delegate some of their Programmatic Authority to deputy associate administrators, division directors, or their equivalent, such as program managers, and Center Directors.
+They establish directorate policies applicable to programs, projects, and supporting elements; support the Agency's strategic acquisition process; initiate new programs and projects; recommend assignment of programs and Category 1 projects to Centers; assign Category 2 and 3 projects to Centers; serve as the KDP Decision Authority for Category 2 and 3 projects; are responsible for all program-level requirements; establish program and project budgets; approve Formulation Agreements and Program and Project Plans; oversee program and project performance via the DPMC; report on program and project progress including deviations in performance (e.g., cost, schedule, technical, and risk) that could impact Agency commitments and performance goals with external organizations and stakeholders to Agency forums; and approve launch readiness.
+The MDAAs may delegate some of their Programmatic Authority to deputy associate administrators, division directors, or their equivalent, such as program directors, and Center Directors.
 The MDAAs also plan and manage independent reviews with support from Centers for the Mission Directorate program and project portfolio; organize and staff the independent review teams; ensure reviews are conducted in accordance with documented review expectations (e.g., Terms of Reference (ToR)); monitor execution of the reviews; and capture lessons learned with support from Centers, the OCFO, Office of the General Counsel (OGC), Office of Safety and Mission Assurance (OSMA), OCHMO, and OCE.
 The MDAAs proactively work with Center Directors to develop constructive solutions for the formulation and implementation of programs and projects conducted at their Centers and to resolve issues as they arise.

 d.
 Center Directors are responsible and accountable for all activities assigned to their Center.
 They are responsible for the institutional activities and for ensuring the proper planning for and successful execution of programs and projects assigned to the Center.
 This includes: